gregory-villmann/Auto365-Prisma/README.md

     * You can verify your Node version by running `node -v` in cmd :)

 1. In project root run `npm install` to install dependencies
+2. Generate .key and .crt files to enable HTTPS
+    * Run `openssl genrsa -out ./certs/server.key 2048`
+    * Run `openssl x509 -req -in ./certs/server.csr -signkey ./certs/server.key -out ./certs/server.crt`
-2. Then run `npx prisma generate`, to generate the prisma schema
+3. Then run `npx prisma generate`, to generate the prisma schema
-3. Then run `npm run build` to build the project
+4. Then run `npm run build` to build the project

 ## Development server